Review of the Screenwriting MasterClass

 Disclosure: This website contains affiliate links, meaning we may earn a commission from purchases made through them.
 However, the price and quality of recommended products/services remain unaffected.
 We only endorse trusted items for our readers.

 Whether you write blogs, novels, content or short stories, if you wish to write screenplays then you have to know the format for screenwriting first.
 Then you have to write the screenplay in such a fashion that the producer or director is willing to make a movie out of it.
+You’ll learn the craft of screenwriting and how to create every great cinematic experience.

 So how can you do that?
 Well, there are many ways to learn the art of screenwriting.
 You can join any of the Universities offering screenwriting courses or apply for the New York Film Academy.
 There are also various online courses on screenwriting on sites like Udemy & Coursera.
+You can even get feedback on your work from working writers through these platforms.

 I have put together a combination of 6 courses from the MasterClass website as The Screenwriting MasterClass.